ProcJimi/curriculum/README.md

 -   Machine learning

-1. Instructions on how to install
+1.  instructions on how to install

 -   SAS University Edition